pyta-uoft/website/index.md

 ### W0201: Attribute defined outside init {#W0201}

 Any attribute you define for a class should be created inside the `__init__` method.
-Defining it outside is considered bad practice as you might at some point in the future introduce the same attribute in the class, and any code that sets values outside may cause the program to break or behave in unexpected ways.

-Therefore you should always define your variables for the instance to occur inside the `__init__` method.
+Defining it outside this method is considered bad practice, as it makes it harder to keep track of what attributes the class actually has.

 ~~~~ {include="W0201_attribute_defined_outside_init"}
 ~~~~